Entrepreneurs relief was introduced to help protect entrepreneurs from rises in CGT rates.

 £5million for gains from 23 June 2010 to 5 April 2011

 Where the conditions are met it may also be possible to claim relief where gains are deferred as a result of Enterprise Investment Scheme or Venture Capital Trust investments.

-Where a material disposal relates to a sale of shares or a partnership share, the person disposing is also able to claim relief against any gains on the disposal of an asset used in the business.
+Where material disposal relates to a sale of shares or a partnership share, the person disposing of is also able to claim relief against any gains on the disposal of an asset used in the business.
 This later disposal can happen within 3 years of the original disposal.
 The relief is restricted if rent is charged on the property.